Server data from the Official MCP Registry

 The login flow rides three Supabase Edge Functions:

-mcp-device-start, mcp-device-grant, and mcp-device-poll.
+mcp-device-init, mcp-device-grant, and mcp-device-poll.

 Settings ▸ Connected devices in the webapp to revoke remotely.

-currently linked to.
+is currently linked to.

 Claude Desktop.
 Edit